redox-os/website/content/news/this-summer-in-redox-15.md

 Dynamic programming is used a lot in order to avoid recalculating the same value repeatedly.
 Instead of calculating the "fat value" (the maximum of the descendant blocks' size), we use the algorithm in such a way that we reuse this value as much as possible.

+## Now arena backed

+Ralloc's memory bookkeeper will now avoid most allocations by using SLOBs/arenas.
+This allows efficient internal memory management without excessive memcpys.

+## Better testing

+The test suite of ralloc has been expanded significantly.

 ## Paper

 A WIP paper on the design and implementation of ralloc can be found [here](https://github.com/redox-os/ralloc/tree/skiplist/paper).
 Eventually, ralloc will be formally verified as well.